-The Gwangyang Steel Works in South Korea that inspired this artwork outputs around eighteen million tons of steel every year.
-One ton is equal to the weight of a small car.
-Think of one hundred small cars in a row.
-Now think of a thousand.
-Ten thousand.
-A million...
+The Gwangyang Steel Works in South Korea, the inspiration for this piece of art, generates approximately eighteen million tons of steel annually.
+A single ton equates to the weight of a compact car.
+Picture a line of one hundred small cars.
+Now, imagine a thousand.
+Then ten thousand.
+Finally, a million...

-The process of making steel produces oxides of sulphur, particulate matter, fugitive dust, coal tar, volatile organic compounds, arsenic, beryllium, chromium, nitrogen dioxide, and sulphur dioxide.
+Global steel production dwarfs that of The Gwangyang Steel Works, exceeding it by a factor of one hundred.
+The steel manufacturing process releases various pollutants, including sulfur oxides, particulate matter, fugitive dust, coal tar, volatile organic compounds, arsenic, beryllium, chromium, nitrogen dioxide, and sulfur dioxide.

-Within twenty five years the global demand from humans for steel is set to grow five times...
+Within the next quarter-century, the global demand for steel is projected to increase fivefold.

 Mike de Sousa